dutchpsycho/Roblox-TITAN-Spoofer-Hyperion/README.md

 ### `TITAN.h`

 I've included TITAN.h for you to include in your software.
-Each spoof vector can be toggled, console logging also toggleable, its all up to you.
+Each spoofing option can be toggled, console logging also toggleable, its all up to you.

 #### Example Integration